sybrew/the-seo-framework/readme.txt

 	* **Accessibility:**
 		* You can now opt to use a low contrast color pallete for the SEO Bar.
 			* We are aware this should be [configurable via the device settings](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast), but this standard is inconsistent.
 Besides, giving an option allows any site owner to set a preference.
+			* The color red will still jump out, this is because we use red to convey something must be fixed.
+All other colors will look faded and less distracting.
 * **Changed:**
 	* TSF no longer pings search engines the base sitemap location when updating the options without changing the options.
 	* **Compatibility:**